Skip to main content

 Available Adapters

-1. Mock Sync Server Adapter
+1. Mock Registry Server Adapter

-Type: mock-sync-server
+Type: mock

 Configuration: